HliasOuzounis/Signed-Distance-Function/notes.md

 ### Part 3

-- [ ] Implement Delaunay triangulation for 2D points
+- [X] Implement Delaunay triangulation for 2D points
+- [ ] split projection and point cloud points.
+Retain points only if inside projection
 - [ ] Implement α-shapes to find the outline of the projection (check multiple α values)
 - [ ] Create outline_constructor